ARM-software/ff-a-acs/README.md

 -	-DPLATFORM_SPMC_EL=<el_num>: EL number where the target SPMC component runs.
 Supported values are 1 and 2.
 The default value is 2.
 -	-DPLATFORM_SP_EL=<el_num>: EL number where the test secure endpoints are expected to run.
 Supported values are 0(EL0), 1(EL1), and -1(Platform doesn't support deploying FFA based SPs).
 The default value is 1.
 -	-DPLATFORM_NS_HYPERVISOR_PRESENT=<0|1>: Does the system support the non-secure hypervisor implementing FF-A features?
 1 for yes, 0 for no. The default vaule is 1.
 System is expected to intergrate and load all the three of nonsecure test endpoints(vm1, vm2 and vm3) if the value is set to 1.
 Otherwise needs to use single non-secure test endpoint(vm1) which would act as NS OS kernel.
+-   -DPLATFORM_FFA_V_1_0=<0|1>: It runs only tests that are supported by the Arm FF-A v1.0 specification.
+The default value is 0.
+-   -DPLATFORM_FFA_V_1_1=<0|1>: It only tests the Arm FF-A v1.1 specifications as updates to Arm FF-A v1.0.
+The default value is 0.
+-   -DPLATFORM_FFA_V_ALL=<0|1>: It runs all tests that are supported by the Arm FF-A v1.1 specification.
+The default value is 1.

 *To compile tests for tgt_tfa_fvp platform*:<br />
 ```